 Patient enrolment to date

-To date, 35 highly fibrotic (15 PDAC) fresh human specimen sets (pancreatic tumour, adjacent non-neoplastic pancreas, and duodenum or spleen) have been collected from Whipple’s procedures at RNSH.
+Fresh human specimen sets (pancreatic tumour, adjacent non-neoplastic pancreas, and duodenum or spleen) have been collected from Whipple’s procedures at RNSH.
 Patient recruitment and samples are being banked on a continual basis.

 All collections have snap-frozen specimens from the fresh primary pancreatic tumour, as well as a matched adjacent non-neoplastic pancreas specimen and a duodenal or splenic specimen, which are available upon request via the APGI BioResource Request Form.
 The primary pancreatic tumour and adjacent non-neoplastic pancreas specimens were also formalin-fixed paraffin-embedded (FFPE) and embedded and frozen in OCT.
 For PDAC tumours, orthotopic and subcutaneous PDXs are set up.
 Successful PDXs are then serially passaged, with cryopreserved specimens available upon request.
 The samples are sequenced enabling full integration with the APGI.
 All specimens are also available upon request using the APGI BioResource Request Form.